-Over the past two years there have been a large number of courses and electives added to the high school in an effort to give students a more rich and diverse academic experience.
-We're excited to showcase them in the 2023-24 Course Catalog and Planning Guide.
-Please take time to look over the catalog and all of the options carefully, keeping in mind a students' strengths and interests.
-The choices that you make in this process will start to define the career path that you will take when you graduate.
+Over the past few years, there have been a large number of courses and electives added to the high school in an effort to give students a rich and diverse academic experience.
+We are excited to showcase our class offerings in this 2024-2025 Course Catalog and Planning Guide.
+Please take the time to review the catalog and all of the opportunities carefully, keeping in mind which classes will match your students' strengths and interests.
+The choices that you make in this process will start to define the career path you will embark on after graduation.

-School counselors review the course selection process for the next school year each winter and inform students about options.
-This includes required courses for graduation, electives, recently added courses and possible options for college and AP courses.
+School counselors review the course selection process for the next school year each winter and inform students about the options available to them.
+This includes evaluating required courses for graduation, electives, recently added courses, and options for college and AP courses.
 Counselors will mail home course selection with the 35-week progress reports.

 The class selection process is something that students must consider seriously and thoughtfully.
-The number of class sections available are determined by students' course selections and must be done prior to the master schedule being built.
+The number of classes available in the Hudson Falls Central School District are determined by students' course selections and must be done prior to the master schedule being built.
 Major changes to course selections would change the schedule drastically and can become very disruptive to the scheduling process.
-However, we will be sending home course selections in the beginning of July and will give you one last opportunity to make changes if you feel the need to do so.
-After the end of July no changes to schedules will be made until the first two weeks of school are complete and no course drops will be honored until after week five of school.
+After the end of July, no changes to schedules will be made until the first two weeks of school are complete.